koralium/flowtide/docs/docs/intro.md

 # Getting started

 To get started with Flowtide, the easiest way is to create a new C# project.
+This guide will show an example with SQL Server, but you can change to another connector as well.

 Create a minimal API AspNetCore application and install the following nuget package:

 * FlowtideDotNet.AspNetCore
+* FlowtideDotNet.SqlServer

 ## Creating a plan